CulturalMe/meteor-slingshot/README.md

 This can be circumvented by falling back to iframe uploads in future versions, if required.

+Latency compensation is available in Internet Explorer 10.

 ## Security

 The secret key never leaves the meteor app server.
 Nobody will be able to upload